 Net Position may serve as a useful indicator of the district's financial position.
-At the end of fiscal year 2019, the District's total assets and deferred outflows were less than total liabilities and deferred inflows.
+At the end of fiscal year 2020, the District's total assets and deferred outflows were less than total liabilities and deferred inflows resulting in a negative Net Position.